 In North Carolina, the storm claimed four lives and mostly downed trees and power lines, leaving over 280,000 people statewide without power at one point Saturday morning, officials said.
 The outages were down sharply hours later, after crews worked to restore power.

-Two of the North Carolina deaths were from storm-related vehicle crashes, while officials said a man drowned when his truck plunged into a swamp and another was killed by carbon monoxide poisoning from a generator in a garage.
+Two of the North Carolina deaths were from storm-related vehicle crashes while officials said a man also drowned when his truck plunged into a swamp, and another man was killed by carbon monoxide poisoning from a generator in a garage.

 At Port Sanibel Marina in Fort Myers, charter boat captain Ryan Kane inspected damage to two boats Saturday.
 The storm surge pushed several boats and a dock onshore.
 He said the boat he owns was totaled so he couldn’t use it to help rescue people.
 Now, he said, it would be a long time before he’d be chartering fishing clients again.